hoto/ansible-home-fedora/README.md

     ansible-playbook software.yml -K

 TODO:
-- clone repositories for jetbrains programs using git
 - fix wallpaper so it does not know what fedora version im using
 - add desktop to explorer bookmarks and remove others /home/andrzej.rehmann/.config/gtk-3.0/bookmars
 - /home/andrzej.rehmann/.config/gtk-3.0/user-dirs.dirs